A corporate brand doesn’t just “happen.”

 Personality: The Nike “swoosh” exemplifies action and movement.
 Make sure your logo reflects who you really are—because that’s what your customers will see.

-Appropriate colors: There are mountains of data that have been collected on people’s emotional reactions to different colors.
+that have been collected on people’s emotional reactions to different colors.
 Again, select colors that reflect your personality, i.e. aggressive (red), environmentally conscious (green), fun (yellow), confident (blue), etc.

 Usability across all mediums: Too many times, a company will fall in love with a logo (more than likely created by someone other than an expert logo designer), generate the signage, business cards and incorporate it on their website for all the world to see, only to discover (too late) that the logo does not represent well in reverse, or in black and white, or in a vertical space, or in embroidery on a polo shirt, etc. You get the idea...